FronterAS/fng-remote-logging/README.md

     <script src="/bower_components/remoteLogging/bin/remoteLoggingModule.min.js"></script>

-And to log you need to use the log service instead of the Angular.js $log service:
+And to log you need to use the rlog service instead of the Angular.js $log service:

     var module = angular.module('myApp', ['remoteLogging']);

     module.constant('remoteLoggingUrl', '/logging'); //This is a requirement for the remoteLogging module

-    module.controller('main', function ($scope, log) {
+    module.controller('main', function ($scope, rlog) {
-        log.info('logging some stuff to the console and to the backend');
+        rlog.info('logging some stuff to the console and to the backend');
     });

 When you have imported the remoteLogging module as stated above you only need to add the exceptionHandlerOverride